The Return of Daniel Boone

-The Return of Daniel Boone is a 1941 American Western film directed by Lambert Hillyer and written by Paul Franklin and Joseph Hoffman.
+The Return of Daniel Boone is a 1941 American western film directed by Lambert Hillyer and written by Paul Franklin and Joseph Hoffman.
 The film stars Wild Bill Elliott, Betty Miles, Dub Taylor, Ray Bennett, Walter Soderling and Carl Stockdale.
 The film was released on May 7, 1941, by Columbia Pictures.

 Plot

+Leach Killgrain conspires with the mayor to create conditions where all the ranchers in the county would have no option but to sell their land.
+He plans to buy all that land cheaply.
+But some individuals stand up to him and try to expose Killgrain's scheme.